rolandshoemaker/caatest/README.md

 # `caatest`

-`caatest` is a simple CLI tool for checking for the presence of CAA records and their validity based on a specific issuer name based on the [RFC 6844 Section 4](https://tools.ietf.org/html/rfc6844#section-4) algorithm.
+`caatest` is a simple CLI tool for checking for the presence of CAA records and their validity based on a specific issuer name based on the [RFC 6844 Section 4](https://tools.ietf.org/html/rfc6844#section-4) algorithm as amended by errata 5065.

 ## Usage